IBM/icp4d-customer-churn-classifier/README.md

 #### Create an online and batch deployment for the deployed model

-- [ ] Under the `Assets` tab for the project release, select the model you just created and then click the upper-right `+ web service` button.
+- [ ] Under the `Assets` tab for your project release, select the model you just created and then click the upper-right `+ web service` button.
 This will add an online deployment service for this model.

    ![add_web_service.png](doc/source/images/add_web_service.png)